 A healthy tongue is typically pink, but there are a few possible causes for your tongue to turn red.

 Benign migratory glossitis, or a “geographic tongue”, is the term for red patches that appear on your tongue.
 They are typically accompanied by a white border around them.
+This is the result of loss of hair-like papillae on the surface of the tongue.
 While typically harmless, if they cause discomfort or last for over two weeks, it may be best to consult your friendly Valencia dentist.

 A high fever paired with a red tongue is a warning sign for Scarlet fever.
 If you suspect this may be the case, contact a doctor immediately.